Overview

 Course structure

 There is no specific course content as such.
 You are expected to take research training modules that are supported by the school which focus on quantitative and qualitative research methods.
-You are also expected to carry out your research under the guidance of your supervisor.
+You are also expected to carry out your research under the guidance of your supervisors.

-Over the course of study you can attend postgraduate skills training organised by the Graduate School.
+Over the course of study you will attend postgraduate skills training organised by the Graduate School.

 You will normally register, in the first instance, as an ‘undifferentiated PhD student’ which means that you have satisfied staff that you are capable of undertaking a research degree.
 The decision as to whether you should undertake an MPhil or a PhD is delayed until you have completed ‘differentiation’.